BeckySkel/html-css-project-1/README.md

 ![Screenshot of the footer](assets/images/footer.png)

 #### Locations
 - The contact page features 2 sections.
-The first is the current locations of the gyms, along with their addresses and contact information.
+The first is the current locations of the gyms, along with their addresses and contact information so that the user can contact their gym directly if they need to.
 - The info is presented in floating cards with a google map iframe, a heading with the city name, and a table to present the contact info in an organised way.
 Clicking a link on the iframe opens a full-size google map in a new tab.
 - Icons are placed to the left of the contact info to act as bullet points and clues to the instruction of the following information.
 - The 3 cards change shape and configuration on smaller screen sizes until stacked on top of each other.